 6. The humble candidate

-The extremely humble candidate is one of the most frustrating you’ll have come across.
+The extremely humble candidate is one of the most frustrating you’ll have encountered.
 You know the ones we mean – those excellent candidates who are absolutely great at what they do but are equally terrible at selling themselves.

 They seize up in the interview room and struggle to talk confidently about their skills and experience, even though they boast an excellent track record.